MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 1. Temporary: `EFI\BOOT\BOOTx64.efi` via USB Drive (Installation Device)
 2. Permanent: `EFI\BOOT\BOOTx64.efi` via HDD/SSD/NVMe (MacOS Drive)

 <p align="justify">While OpenCore is just a boot-loader, this type of boot-loader is included with their own firmware, along with additional quirks for booting the MacOS partition.
+It is so special isn't it?
 Furthermore, OpenCore has portable features that enable the chain-loader option to be used with other operating systems.</p>

 <p align="center"><img width="1032" alt="Screen Shot 2022-04-22 at 12 19 09 AM" src="https://user-images.githubusercontent.com/72515939/164505934-60134e65-66ad-4168-99da-1c3f99ceda88.png"></p>
 <img width="1032" alt="Screen Shot 2022-04-22 at 12 19 13 AM" src="https://user-images.githubusercontent.com/72515939/164505945-eb9215b3-2c92-456d-a2b5-d9e89d2025af.png"></p>